What Are Customer Expectations, and How Do You Address the Experience Expectation Gaps?

 Let us go ahead and define the customer expectations.

-What Are Customer Expectations?
+What is Customer Expectations?

 Customer expectations are any set of behaviors or actions that individuals anticipate when interacting with a company.
 Traditionally the expectations have always been quality service and fair pricing.
 Besides these, today’s customers expect exceptional experiences – such as proactive service, personalized interactions, and connected experiences across digital channels.